-- One Baccalaureate Program Student Representative - One RN-BSN Program Student Representative - Two Graduate Program Student Representative (One preferably a DNP Student)
+- Two undergraduate students to represent the BSN Program - ☐ Two Graduate Program Student Representative to represent the MSN and DNP programs.
 Students will be excused from grievance proceedings if there is a perceived conflict of interest.

 Meeting Schedule for Student Grievance Committee